 Listeria found in Blue Bell ice cream plant in 2013

-Three listeria deaths in Kansas are now linked to the ice cream.
-The company recalled all of its products last month, following several smaller recalls.
+Three deaths are now linked to the ice cream, and the company recalled all of its products last month.